Abhishek5101/Lit-Go-Bot/README.md

 * This program  assumes your LED is connected to Pin 13
 * From your Aruino IDE, upload the already available standard Firmata sketch
 * Then run this program

+## 📝 License

+By contributing, you agree that your contributions will be licensed under its MIT License.